 The scent is crisp, musky, and masculine.
 Very strong stuff, a little dab will go a long way.
 Easily lasts all day.
 Smells better on you than in the tin — you need to give it a try.

 Every man needs a good toiletry bag for their adventures around the world.
-This Veneto Leather Toiletry Kit is made with rich antique bridle leather.
-It’s durable and waterproof, so you don’t have to worry about wet surfaces in hostel/hotel bathrooms.
+This Arc’teryx Toiletry Kit is lightweight, durable and waterproof, so you don’t have to worry about wet surfaces in hostel/hotel bathrooms.

-The leather bag gives you plenty of room to pack everything the traveling man would need, plus gives you a little style bonus over a cheaper plastic toiletry kit.
-This is how I pack enough shaving cream to keep my head so shiny and clean!
+With 3 compartments, one of them transparent and another breathable, it has plenty of room to pack everything the traveling man would need.
+You can attach it to a towel rack to free-up bathroom space too.
+This is how I pack enough shaving cream to keep my head shiny and clean!

 Fun Travel Gifts For Women